GMT-458-Web-GIS/geogame-halukhndstn/README.md

 - **How it works**:
   - The `startTimer` function leverages a closure to encapsulate the `timerInterval` variable, ensuring its state is maintained across intervals.
   - The `clearInterval` method resets the interval when necessary, preventing duplicate timers.
-- **Benefit**: Simplifies timer management and ensures the timer behaves as expected during the game.

     ```javascript
     function startTimer() {